 IPTV OTT Encoding & Streaming

-makes it possible to send MPEG transport streams over the public internet.
+SRT makes it possible to send MPEG transport streams over the public internet with low latency and high reliability, perfect for professional IPTV streaming applications.

 To stream from an SRT source, select srt as the source type and enter the SRT URL in